nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M08 - Advanced Features in Spring/L5 - Spring Boot with Docker.md

 Note that we won’t be covering what Docker is nor its basic concepts here.
 If you don’t have experience using this platform, then I strongly recommend having a look at the Docker links in the Resources section before moving on, as they will help you understand all the base Docker features.

-The relevant module you need to import when you're starting with this lesson is: [spring-boot-with-docker-start](https://github.com/eugenp/learn-spring/tree/module9/spring-boot-with-docker-start)
+The relevant module for this lesson is: [spring-boot-with-docker-end](https://github.com/nbicocchi/spring-boot-course/tree/module8/spring-boot-with-docker-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [spring-boot-with-docker-end](https://github.com/eugenp/learn-spring/tree/module9/spring-boot-with-docker-end)

 ## The Spring Boot Plugin